slaveOftime/Fun.Blazor/README.md

 2. **Fun.Blazor.HtmlTemplate**: help you to convert plain string to dom tree.
 And with VSCode + Ionide-fsharp + Highlight HTML/SQL templates you can get embeded intellicense.
 You can check more detail in [shoelacejs + tailwind demo](https://github.com/slaveOftime/Fun.Blazor.Samples/tree/main/templates/MinimalBlazorWASMAppWithShoelaceAndTailwind)

     ```fsharp
-    // If there is no argument for formatable string then it will be very efficient.
-So it is better to always keep static part and dynamic part in different places.
     let staticPart =
         Static.html """
             <div style="color: hotpink;">Congratulations!
 You made it ❤️</div>